 Eid Al Adha | The Sheep Feast in Morocco

 Eid Al Adha is a Muslim holiday celebrated across the world.
 The root of the religious holiday goes back to the days of Abraham, who is considered an important prophet by Muslims, Christians, and Jews.
-Abraham was asked by God to sacrifice his only son.
+God asked Abraham to sacrifice his only son.
 Muslims believe that the son was Ishmael, while Christians and Jews believe the son was Isaac.
 The point that Abraham was willing to obey God even to the point of sacrificing his son.
 This Muslim holiday celebrates how God substituted Abraham’s son with a sheep.

 The specifics differ slightly from one Muslim country to another, but in general, each family is responsible for sacrificing an animal.
 The most common animal to be sacrificed is a sheep; however, goat, camels, and cows are considered worthy sacrifices as well.
 Although it is not mandatory to purchase an animal if a family cannot afford to do so, poorer families often borrow money in order to buy a sheep or goat for Eid.